Akanksha0230/Car-no-detection/README.md

 ### **Usage:**

-Once the application is running, open your web browser and navigate to `http://127.0.0.1:8000/` to access the app interface.
-You can start searching the products, and the app will respond based on your input.
-It gives the anaylis of the products and shows the results in the form of interactive charts and plots.
-We can easily know the price, rating and reviews of products in short time.
+Once the application is running, The webcam will open, and the live detection window will appear.
+Hold a vehicle number plate in front of the camera — it will be detected automatically.
+Press ‘s’ to save the detected plate image.

+The system uses Haar Cascade Classifier, a pre-trained XML model, to detect rectangular regions resembling number plates.
+Each detected region is extracted as an ROI (Region of Interest) and displayed separately.
+The application continuously scans the live feed until manually stopped.